-The film production team behind THRASHER ROAD share bonds forged in the trenches of UCLA graduate school production, with highly acclaimed results.
+The film production team behind THRASHER ROAD share bonds forged in the trenches of UCLA graduate school production.

 The production of Thrasher Road traveled the highways of Samantha's life ~ from her childhood in New England to California where she studied at Stanford University (BA) and UCLA (MFA, Film Directing) to Mississippi, where she has made two films.
 Her award-winning short films include DEAD END JOB (Tribeca Winner, Best Student Visionary Film Award; UCLA Director's Spotlight Award; Atlanta Film Festival, Audience Choice Award; Ojai Film Festival, Audience Award; Oldenberg Festival, Germany), COUCH ENCOUNTER/ÉNCUENTRO CON EL SILLÓN (LA Latino International; Ciné Las Americas Film Festival; UCLA’s Festival of New Creative Work, Best Screenplay Award), and MR. JIMMY'S BIRTHDAY CHALLENGE (Tupelo Film Festival, Best Director Award; UCLA Festival of New Creative Work, Best Documentary).
 Her original screenplays DEAD END JOB and GIFTED & TALENTED were official selections of IFP's Emerging Narrative Program.
 In addition to making her films, Samantha presently teaches film directing at Dartmouth College and chases her three boys.